mschulist/workspace/resume/resume.typ

   location: "San Francisco, CA",
   date: "Jun 2023 - Aug 2023",
-  [Created a website to teach researchers about food webs for a wildlife metrics project], [Developed the website to secure a grant extension] )
+  [Created a website to teach researchers about food webs for a wildlife metrics project], [Developed the website to secure a grant extension], )
 // #exp_item(
 //   role: "Sales Associate",